konstantin-lukas/anzol/README.md

 suggestions.
 - <b>useClickOutside:</b> Takes a reference to an HTML element and a callback function, and calls that function when the user clicks anywhere outside the given element.
-- <b>useLocalStorage:</b> Provides access to local storage, with the additional option to update all usages of this hook when local storage changes.
 - <b>usePreferredScheme:</b> Listens for changes in the user's preferred scheme and returns it.
 - <b>useDarkMode:</b> Similar to usePreferredScheme but allows setting the user scheme manually and automatically updates it when the preferred scheme changes.
 Uses local storage to save the chosen scheme across reloads.